rsksmart/rif-wallet/README.md

 This is an ongoing process that will be documented when more are added.
 Below is a list of the current directories and what is expected inside.

 - **src/components** - resuable components used throughout the app.
 These will include buttons, typography, text inputs.
 These are independent of the screens.
+- **src/lib** - interaction with libraries used, or new libraries being created.
+- **src/state** - all things state.
+Right now, we are using useState, but this may be expanded to use Redux in the near future.